River Glen, Northumberland: History

 The area around the Glen is rich in historical and archaeological interest.
-Iron Age hillforts on peaks to the south of the river overlook the Anglo-Saxon settlement and palace site at Yeavering, where St. Paulinus baptised new converts and, according to Bede, "washed them with the water of absolution in the river Glen, which is close by" (Tomlinson, 1888, p.
+Iron Age hillforts on peaks to the south of the River overlook the Anglo-Saxon settlement and palace site at Yeavering, where St. Paulinus baptised new converts and, according to St. Bede, "washed them with the water of absolution in the river Glen, which is close by" (Tomlinson, 1888, p.
 504).

-The area around the Glen was the setting for some of the bloodiest border warfare between Scotland and England.
-The Battle of Humbleton Hill was fought near the river in 1402, as was the Battle of Geteryne (Yeavering) in 1415.
+The vicinity of the Glen was the setting for some of the bloodiest border warfare between Scotland and England.
+The Battle of Humbleton Hill was fought near the River in 1402, and so was the Battle of Geteryne (Yeavering) in 1415.

 Arthurian myth

-A reference to a similarly named river in Historia Brittonum by the Welsh author Nennius, some (Ekwal, 1928; Hunt, 2005) have hypothesized that the legendary British warrior Arthur began his campaign against Anglo-Saxon invaders near the confluence of the Glen and Till:
+A reference to a similarly named river in Historia Brittonum by the Welsh Nennius, some (Ekwal, 1928; Hunt, 2005) have hypothesized that the legendary British warrior King Arthur began his campaign against Anglo-Saxon invaders near the confluence of the Glen and Till: